backstage/backstage/docs/backend-system/core-services/url-reader.md

 We want to make sure all URL Readers behave in the same way.
 Hence if possible, all the methods of the `UrlReaderService` interface should be implemented.
-However it is okay to start by implementing just one of them and create issues for the remaining.
+However it is okay to start by implementing just one of them and creating issues for the remaining ones.

 You can choose to make new URL Readers open source if the use case is beneficial to other users.
 Either as its own package or by updating the
 [`default` factory](https://github.com/backstage/backstage/blob/ce2ca68f07ad3334401d3277b989bf145b728a64/packages/backend-defaults/src/entrypoints/urlReader/lib/UrlReaders.ts#L82-L102)